 About the conference

-We welcome the members of Societas Homiletica and those who teach and research preaching in Groningen from 7-11 June to join us for the 16th International Conference of Societas Homiletica, to join us to reflect on preaching that resonates.
+We welcomed the members of Societas Homiletica and those who teach and research preaching in Groningen to join us to reflect on preaching that resonates.

 Conference Statement